deathkiller/jazz2/README.md

 ### Android
 * Install **Mobile development in .NET** for Microsoft Visual Studio 2019 (or newer)
 * Open the solution and build `Jazz2.Android` project
 * Dependencies are already included for common configurations

-### WebAssembly
-* Open the solution and build `Jazz2.Wasm` project
-* Dependencies are already included for common configurations